Zabrimus/vdr-jonglisto/README.md

 * vdr restfulapi plugin, at least version 0.2.6.5
 * java 8

+### Channel logos
+The application now uses channel logos from <https://github.com/picons/picons-source>.
+To build the necessary logo.jar ju,p into directory tools and start ./build-logo-jar.sh.
+This jar have to created only at the very first build or if there exists some new and interesting logos.
+The logo.jar has a size of only 8MB.

+### Theme
+The application currently use a theme from <https://bootswatch.com/cerulean/>.
+If you want to change the default theme, change build.less in directory tools/build-bootstrap and start build.sh in the same directory.

 ### Build instructions

 There exist multiple possibilities to build and start the application.